zvdv/ECSS-Lockers/README.md

 This is a website for the registration and management of lockers.
 It was built for the University of Victoria's Engineering and Computer Science Students' Society, so it may not meet your needs exactly.

+## Updates

+I am currently in the process of updating this site to work with a SQLite Turso database, because PlanetScale is getting rid of their free tier.

 ## Running

 The recommended way to run this software is via the Dockerfile included with the repo.
 These are the required environment variables for it to work:

 - `JWT_SECRET`: a randomly chosen value for signing tokens
 - `ADMIN_PASSWORD`: the password for the admin panel.
 Enter the on the login page instead of the email to access the admin panel.
-- `DATABASE_URL`: the connection url for a Planetscale database
+- `DATABASE_URL`: the connection url for a ~~Planetscale~~ Turso database
+- `DATABASE_AUTH`: the authentication token for a Turso database
 - `GMAIL_USER`: the email for a gmail account
 - `GMAIL_PASSWORD` an application password for a gmail account.
 This is specially generated for the application, not your regular login.
 - `ORIGIN`: the expected origin URL.
 This is required to prevent CSRF attacks.
 You may disable this in the SvelteKit config file.